TDS & Remuneration Planning

-All important changes affecting corporate tax, personal tax, TDS, remuneration planning, perquisite taxation for TDS and GST, retirement benefits will be discussed in the interactive conference.
+All important changes affecting corporate tax, personal tax, TDS, remuneration planning, perquisite taxation for TDS and GST, taxation of retirement benefits will be discussed in the interactive workshop.

 - Obligation of employer under section 192.